-Children with difficulties in relating and communicating may fall within a broad spectrum of disorders that includes language processing disorders, attention disorders, sensory or regulatory disorders, and Autism Spectrum Disorder.
-These disorders often involve a number of different underlying problems, including:
+Children with difficulties or differences in relating and communicating may fall within a broad spectrum of diagnoses or challenges that includes language processing disorders, attention disorders, sensory or regulatory disorders, and Autism Spectrum Disorder.
+These challenges often involve a number of different underlying difficulties, including:

-A child may develop unusual or troubling behaviors in response to these difficulties.
-For example, a child may be so under-reactive to sensation that he spins in circles in an attempt to increase his sensory input; another child, overwhelmed by the confusing information he’s receiving about his world, may withdraw, finding security in lining up his cars over and over again.
+A child may develop unusual or concerning behaviors in response to these difficulties or differences.
+For example, a child may be so under-reactive to sensation that he spins in circles in an attempt to increase his sensory input; another child, overwhelmed by the confusing information he’s receiving about his world may withdraw, finding security in lining up his cars over and over again.
 Examples of behaviors parents may observe, by area of difficulty, are:

 Relating and emotion